duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 We've created two files in the Spice share directory (`share/spice/npm/`) :

 1. `npm.js` - which delegates the API's response and calls `Spice.render()`
-2. `npm.handlebars` - which specifies the plugin's HTML structure and determines which attributes of the API response are placed in the HTML result
+2. `npm.handlebars` - which specifies the instant answer's HTML structure and determines which attributes of the API response are placed in the HTML result

-You may notice other plugins also include a css file.
-For **NPM** the use of CSS wasn't necessary and this is also true for many other plugins.
+You may notice other instant answers also include a css file.
+For **NPM** the use of CSS wasn't necessary and this is also true for many other instant answers.
 If however CSS is needed it can be added.
 Examples with CSS usage will be covered shortly.